Sunrise Over the Taj: Our Stay at Agra’s Best Rooftop Hotel

 With none of us willing to wait any longer after all of the hassle we experienced already, in we went, with luggage piled so high on our laps we are amazed the driver even agreed.

 By this point in our journey in India, we had already realized that conventional travel is just not the norm here.
-Things are just different, standards are different, and expectations should be thrown right out the window!

 Even though we could barely move in the car, we were just glad to be on our way.
 Or so we thought...

-So despite being charged for the full trip to our destination (120 rupees), the roads in and around Lucky Guesthouse just so happened to be closed for maintenance (not that we saw any).
+So, despite being charged for the full trip to our destination (120 rupees), the roads in and around Lucky Guesthouse just so happened to be closed for maintenance (not that we saw any).

-With our driver unable to communicate much in English, we could not understand much of what was going on.
 We gingerly made it out of the vehicle, at which point a rickshaw driver came up to us and explained the situation.

 Rickshaws were thankfully being allowed through, and after his price went from 400 rupees to 100 rupees in a matter of seconds, we accepted his ride.